How to use Appdome's OneShield Anti-Tampering in Android Apps

 Localized Message Option.
 Allows Appdome users to support global languages in security notifications.

-Figure 5: Default User Experience Options for Appdome’s Anti-Tampering
+Figure 5: Default User Experience Options for Appdome’s Android Anti-Tampering

 Congratulations!
-The Anti-Tampering protection is now added to the mobile app -
+The Android Anti-Tampering protection is now added to the mobile app

-After building Anti-Tampering, Appdome generates a Certified Secure™ certificate to guarantee that the Anti-Tampering protection has been added and is protecting the app.
-To verify that the Anti-Tampering protection has been added to the mobile app, locate the protection in the Certified Secure™ certificate as shown below:
+After building Android Anti-Tampering, Appdome generates a Certified Secure™ certificate to guarantee that the Android Anti-Tampering protection has been added and is protecting the app.
+To verify that the Android Anti-Tampering protection has been added to the mobile app, locate the protection in the Certified Secure™ certificate as shown below:

 Figure 6: Certified Secure™ certificate